jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 I started my studies from here since I was super rusty on solving coding interview questions.

 + `two-number-sum` - trick for these type of problems is doing a one pass traversal by utilizing the complement and a hash table
++ `validate-subsequence` - everything in the subsequence needs to be in the original array and in the same order.
+The caveat is the same order part that makes this actually easier.
+If it was in any order than a one pass approach wouldn't have worked and we'd need to use something like a HashMap.
 +

 # Random things I learned